One more month until BoJack!! YEEHAW!

 My entire Lucky Peach article about Wylie Dufresne and wd-50 is up on Medium today, if you want to read it!
 The sentence I’m most proud of is definitely, “…poop should be renamed “doof,” since that is food backwards.”

-This piece is nominated for a James Beard Award for Best Humor, in journalism.
+This piece also just won a 2014 James Beard Award for Best Humor, in journalism.
+Hooray!

 I’m drawing most stuff digitally these days, using custom brushes made by Kyle T Webster.
 And even drawings I make by hand get cleaned up in Photoshop, so if I mess up and smudge everything, it’s not a huge deal.
 Computers!